andrewten45/data-news-scraper/README.md

 # data-news-scraper

+## Description
+data-news-scraper is designed to gather lexical data from news articles using the pygooglenews module.

+## Dependencies
+* Python
-Requires pygooglenews
+* pygooglenews

-* Designed to fetch info on articles from google news
+## How to use
+* ...